 For all of the above examples you probably already have a hunch that there’s going to be some kind of a relationship between the variables.
 It’s likely that more water will mean more crops, more milking will yield more milk, and more rooms in an apartment will equate to more money at sale time.

-By undertaking a linear regression analysis, your hunch (or hypothesis), will be backed up by actual data which is obviously what we’re all about.
+By undertaking a linear regression analysis, your hunch (or hypothesis), will be supported by actual data, which is obviously what we’re all about.

 Once you understand the relationship between variables, you can begin to make some really powerful predictions.